oracle/python-oracledb/doc/src/index.rst

 ==========================================

 The python-oracledb driver is an open source Python module that enables access to Oracle Database.
-Python-oracledb is the new name for the cx_Oracle driver.
+Python-oracledb is the renamed, major version successor to cx_Oracle 8.3.
+The cx_Oracle driver is obsolete and should not be used for new development.

 You can use assistive technology products, such as screen readers, while you work with the python-oracledb documentation.
 You can also use the keyboard